KarelZe/edu/maschinelles-lernen/01_self_test.md

   * If $$\xi_i$$is $$0 \leq \xi_{i} \leq 1$$, it violates the margin and contributes to the loss.
   * If $$\xi_i$$is $$0$$, it's a support vector.
 * What are advantages and disadvantages in comparison to logistic regression?🧠
   * Logistic regression doesn't allow for margin valuations.
-SVMs however, allow some observations to lie on the wrong side oft the margin through the notion of slack variables.
+SVMs however, allow some observations to lie on the wrong side of the margin through the notion of slack variables.
-  * Logistic regression retursn probabilities.
+  * Logistic regression returns probabilities.
 SVMs do not.
   * Logistic regression is more sensitive to outliers, whereas SVMs find a more balanced decision boundary.
 * What is the difference between gradients and sub-gradients?🧠
   * In order to calculate the gradient of a function, the function has to be differentiable.